wadefagen/91-DIVOC/index.md

 <p>
   A lot of people had amazing suggestions on the COVID-19 visualization and I implemented many of them to make the visualization as useful to as many people as possible.
-One specific suggestion -- to allow the visualization to "remember" you previous choice -- was added with a quick bit of code to use a cookie to remember your previously selected county and state.
+One specific suggestion -- to allow the visualization to "remember" your previous choice -- was added with a quick bit of code to use a cookie to remember your previously selected county and state.
 </p>